words by Pete Clark, illustrations by Victoria Clare

 was there, as I do think was so,

-yet mortal hands still traced the line
+yet mortal hands still marked the line

-where the aqueducts should go.
+for where the aqueducts should go.

-So one day we shall discover
+So, one day, we shall discover

 how to make the crystal one,